Best Life Insurance for Parents in 2025

 Shop around for quotes

 Compare quotes to find the right life insurance policy.
 Compare policy features, coverage and rates.
-Get quotes from at least three insurance companies to understand how much your parents' policy will cost.
+Get life insurance quotes for parents from at least three insurance companies to understand how much your parents' policy will cost.

 Calculate possible financial obligations your parents may leave behind to determine proper coverage.
 Ask them how much they can afford if they're paying the premiums.
 Check if they have current or anticipated health issues.